-Most consumers don’t know how easily their furnishings and mattresses can burn.
-Although foam manufacturers provide warning labels about the hazards of burning foam, these warnings don't always reach a consumer buying new furniture doesn’t always notice or heed the warnings.
+Most consumers don’t understand how easily their mattresses and other furnishings can ignite.
+Foam manufacturers provide warning labels about the fire hazards of their materials but unfortunately, the consumer buying new furniture doesn’t always notice or heed the warnings.

-When shopping for upholstered furniture, choose products that are specifically designed to be more fire resistant than conventional furniture.
+Before purchasing upholstered furniture, do your research and consider pieces specifically designed for increased fire resistance.
 Look for products made under the Upholstered Furniture Action Council (UFAC) program, or furnishings that meet the requirements of the California Bureau of Home Furnishings (CAL 117 or 133).
 While still combustible, upholstered furniture made to meet the UFAC or CAL 117/133 standards is often safer than furniture made with conventional materials.

-Do not smoke when drowsy, intoxicated or when using medication that causes drowsiness.
+- Do not smoke when drowsy, intoxicated or when using medication that can cause drowsiness.

-Use large deep ashtrays and do not place them on sofas or chairs.
+- Use large, deep ashtrays and never place them on sofas, chairs or mattresses.

-Check under cushions and in crevices for discarded cigarettes, ashes or matches when a person has smoked in the room.
+- Check under cushions and furniture for discarded cigarettes, ashes or matches after smoking.

-Leave at least 3 feet of space between furniture and space heaters, fireplaces and wood stoves.
+- Always leave at least 3 feet of space between furniture and space heaters, fireplaces or wood stoves.

-Keep open flames such as candles away from upholstered furniture, draperies and lampshades.
+- Make sure that open flames such as candles, are kept away from upholstered furniture, draperies and lampshades.